Blust96/express-api-boilerplate/readme.md

 # Express API Boilerplate

 This boilerplate creates a REST API project based on NodeJS, Express and MongoDB.
-It handles JWT authentication based on passport, checking JWT in cookies.
+It handles JWT authentication based on [passport](http://www.passportjs.org/), checking JWT from client request's cookies.

 ## Getting Started